 Equipment levels are surprisingly good – even basic SE versions come with a reversing camera and automatic city braking as standard.
 It’s also effortless to drive, with the optional seven-speed automatic gearbox feeling especially well suited to the car – both city and motorway driving is easy regardless of engine choice.

 Check out our Mercedes B-Class deals page to discover the latest offers.

 5. Vauxhall Meriva

-The tall body means drivers have an excellent view of the road, and the Vauxhall offers a relaxed and refined driving experience that’ll suit most drivers’ needs.
+The tall body means drivers have an excellent view of the road, and Vauxhall has made the Meriva’s driving experience relaxed and refined, suiting most drivers’ needs.
 The Meriva’s cabin has a few too many fiddly buttons for our tastes and the engine line-up is a little dated when compared to some rivals, both in terms of fuel economy and performance.